 - how an individual can contact ASG to find out what personal data is held on them

 All personal data held by ASG is used only for club purposes.
 All reasonable physical and technical measures are in place to protect this information.
-No personal data collected by ASG is stored in the Cloud.
+No personal data collected by ASG is stored in the Cloud, other than the minimum required by Mailchimp for distributing information to our contact list.
 ASG does not share personal information with third parties unless specifically required to do so by law.

 The legal basis under which ASG holds and uses personal data is legitimate interests.
 The data are used only in ways ASG members and people expressing interest in ASG would reasonably expect and does not have a detrimental effect on their privacy.